 The standard of care for electrical system safety in dramatic art facilities in the education, and other industries, is largely established in Articles 518 through Article 540 of the National Electrical Code (NEC).
-Proposals for revisions to assembly-related installations in the for 2020 NEC are accessible in the link below:
+Free public access to the current 2020 edition of the NEC is available at the link below:

 Category: Electrical, Telecommunications, Fire Protection, Arts & Entertainment Facilities, Lecture Halls